"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 “Why that young fellow, Davis, who is captain of the KERN, is only 29 years old, but he knows more about his job than many an old pilot.
 He is one of the most proficient masters I ever saw.
 They tell me he is studying for his deepwater license.
 He’ll get it.
 He’s a live one.”

 “But for that matter, the company for which he works is one of the livest concerns I ever knew.
 It started from scratch and in just a few years has built up the finest little fleet of big tugs on the Pacific.
 How they keep those boats so ship-shape I don’t know.
 The DANIEL KERN and all of them look as if they were just down from the dock all the time.
 It’s marvelous how it is done.
 Neat as a pin.
-Well managed company.”
+A well managed company.”

 My captain has shipped on some thirty-six boats during these sixty-five years, with seven dollars as his only bill of damage in the whole time.
 From deckhand, fireman, flunkey, he has risen to become mate, purser, pilot, master, captain, skipper of ships of unlimited tonnage.
 He has watched boats and me come and go until at last there are but a handful of the old salts whom he remembers from the old days.